erkanyeter/demo_blog/obullo/2.0/App/Docs/README.md

 Open your index.php file define your classes.

-Forexample we want to build a Mailer service and we have Maliler Class in our <kbd>app/classes</kbd> folder.
+Forexample we want to build a Mailer service and we have Mailer Class in our <kbd>app/classes</kbd> folder.

 ```php
 <?php